crosenth/medirect/README.rst

 * Run retrieval scripts on weekends or between 9 pm and 5 am Eastern Time weekdays for any series of more than 100 requests.
 * Make no more than 3 requests every 1 second.

-The ffetch utility pattern matches features based on the three column table structure described here: `feature tables <http://www.ncbi.nlm.nih.gov/projects/Sequin/table.html>`_ It is designed to parse data and coordinates from feature tables which are magnitudes smaller and faster to parse than the xml tables and xtract parser utility
+The ftract utility pattern matches features based on the three column table structure described here: `feature tables <http://www.ncbi.nlm.nih.gov/projects/Sequin/table.html>`_ It is designed to parse data and coordinates from feature tables which are magnitudes smaller and faster to parse than the xml tables and xtract parser utility